 Humans have the innate need to feel like they belong.
 Employees that feel like they belong are more motivated, productive, engaged, and 3.5 times more likely to contribute to their fullest potential, according to research at CTI.
 Yet the EY Belonging Barometer study found 40% of respondents were feeling physically and emotionally isolated in the workplace.
 Could simple check-ins be the solution?

-It seems they since 39% of respondents said they feel the greatest sense of belonging when their colleagues check in with them.
-We’ve compiled a few tips for the best ways to check in:
+But there’s good news too – 39% of respondents said they feel the greatest sense of belonging when their colleagues check in with them.
+That means you have some influence over how your coworkers are doing!
+We’ve compiled a few tips for the best ways to check in.

 5 Check-In Tips